Coevolution of Intracluster Light and Brightest Cluster Galaxies: ICL and BCG properties

-The bottom panel of Fig.~\ref{fig:Z} plots the metallicity gradient of different clusters and groups over the BCG+ICL region, and the ICL region.
-This plot is made by selecting the star particles that make up the BCG+ICL over a 15-degree selection along the major axis and dividing the particles into 50 bins from the centre of the BCG to the outskirts of the cluster, such that each bin contains the same number of particles.
+The bottom panel of Fig.~\ref{fig:Z} plots the metallicity gradients of different clusters over the BCG+ICL, and the ICL region.
+This plot is made by selecting the star particles that make up the BCG+ICL over a 15-degree selection along the major axis, chosen because gradients over the major and minor axes can differ \mbox{\citep[e.g.][]{Monachesi2016}}.
+The star particles of the ICL+BCG are then divided into 30 bins from the centre of the BCG to the outskirts of the cluster, such that each bin contains the same number of particles.
+The mean metallicity within each bin is then plotted and a linear fit is applied to find the metallicity gradient of each cluster, on a logarithmic scale.
 This is then repeated separately for the ICL region.
 The gradient of each of the 127 clusters is then selected and plotted.
-There is no distinct trend over M\textsubscript{200} for the BCG+ICL, but the ICL gradients increase with cluster mass.
+There is no distinct trend over $M_{200}$ for the BCG+ICL, but the ICL gradients increase with cluster mass.
 The scatter also increases considerably towards lower masses.
 This suggests that the trend in metallicity is heavily influenced by the individual formation history of the BCG+ICL.
-Notably, all clusters over the given mass range were found to have a negative metallicity gradient, ranging from -0.2 to -0.45 for the BCG+ICL, and 0.05 to -1,48 indicating that in all BCG+ICL systems, metallicity declines towards the outskirts, regardless of whether the ICL was formed due to stellar stripping or mergers of low or high-mass galaxies.
-This is due to the metal-poor contribution from surviving satellites, which dominates the outskirts.
+Notably, all clusters over the given mass range were found to have a negative metallicity gradient, ranging from -0.2 to -0.45 for the BCG+ICL, and 0.05 to -1.48 for the ICL, indicating that in all BCG+ICL systems, metallicity declines towards the outskirts, regardless of whether the ICL was formed due to stellar stripping or mergers of low- or high-mass galaxies.
+This is due to the metal-poor contribution from surviving satellites, which dominates at the outskirts.
 A small number of ICL systems have slopes close to flat or with slight positive slopes, possibly due to stripping of more metal-rich galaxies in the outskirts of these clusters.

-Relaxation processes during mergers mix up the stellar populations \citep{Murante2007}.
+Relaxation processes during mergers tend to mix up the stellar populations \citep{Murante2007}.
 When a satellite merges with the BCG, some of its stars become part of the ICL.
-As a result, the likely outcome of the ICL being formed in mergers is a constant colour/metallicity gradient regardless of distance from the centre.
-Some observational studies support this \citep{Raj2020, Ragusa_2021,Joo_2023}, while others support a colour gradient \citep{demaio2015,iodice2017,Morishita2017,Montes2018}.
+As a result, the likely outcome of the ICL being formed in mergers is a constant colour-metallicity gradient regardless of distance from the centre.
+Some observational studies support this \citep{Ragusa_2021,Joo_2023}, while others support a colour gradient \citep{demaio2015,iodice2017,Morishita2017,Montes2018,Raj2020}.
+Observations generally find a negative gradient in colours or metallicity \citep[e.g.][]{demaio2015, montes2022}.
+Some observations have revealed that gradients vary between clusters and that they can include flatter distributions, {however, the gradients come with significant uncertainties} \citep{Krick_2007}.